go.to/

 In Japan

 In 1972 Helena worked a lot abroad.
 For a singer in a socialistic country it was very important to work in Soviet Union by that time.
 On Helena's concert in Yerevan in 1972 there was an audience of 70 000 people.
-After the Soviet tour it was time for Japan.
+After the Soviet tour Helena went to Japan.
 Helena's Czech record company tried to promote the singer in Japan and the Japanese side showed some interest.
 She made 16 concerts in Japan and signed a contract for one LP.
 She even appeared on the NHK TV in a 45-minute show.
-A great success for a young singer.

 The Supraphon Golden Records

-Helena received the Golden Record of the record company Supraphon in 1972 for her LP sales in Czechoslovakia.
+Helena received Golden Record from the record company Supraphon in 1972 for her LP sales in Czechoslovakia.

 The Bratislava Festival